 with Gayle Cox

-Please send any noteworthy news you have to share in this column to firstname.lastname@example.org or call me at 608-2857.
+I am always looking for noteworthy news to share in this column.
+Please send to firstname.lastname@example.org or text me at 608-2857.

 As always, until next time and wishing a very blessed week to all you readers!